Sci-Extract/sisyphus/update-log.md

 ## patch at 6/12
 add sync support for chain, add local storage for chroma embedding, update README.md as documentation.
 - set logging level to 30 to enble task bar displaying.

+## patch at 6/13
+add a script to easy get the left dois when crawler program exit unexpected, check script/get_left_dois.py for more information